crowdmob/integrate-android/README.md

 1. Launch your app in your Android emulator, and examine the logs using LogCat.
 2. Look for the following log entry: `registered app installation with CrowdMob, HTTP status code 200`

+The following table describes what the various HTTP status codes mean:

+* `400`:  At least one parameter was not supplied.
+* `403`:  Your security hash doesn’t match the expected value.
+* `404`:  Your specified app permalink doesn’t correspond to an app registered with CrowdMob.
+* `200`:  Your request was well formed and was properly processed by CrowdMob’s server.